-This is a lecture and laboratory course designed to train teachers to provide intervention in a group setting for students whose basic reading skills are below expected standards as determined by a local educational agency.
+This is a lecture and laboratory course designed to train therapists to provide intervention for students on how to learn basic academic skills in a group setting.
 The following topics are addressed in the course:

-- A. Philosophy theories of group dynamic, five aspects of basic reading, mediated learning - B. Intervention practical application of the theories and instructional techniques - C. Assessment gathering of pre/post data
+- A. Philosophy theories of group dynamic, Socratic questioning and mediated learning - B. Intervention practical application of the theories and instructional techniques - C. Assessment gathering of pre/post data